-That subject to the completion of the agreement in recommendation A above, planning permission be granted subject to the following conditions with authority given to the Head of

-Planning and Regeneration and the Head of Strategic Support to vary (including add or delete) the conditions and informative notes insofar as is necessary:
+That subject to the completion of the agreement in recommendation A above, planning permission be granted subject to the following conditions with authority given to the Head of Planning and Regeneration and the Head of Strategic Support to vary (including add or delete) the conditions and informative notes insofar as is necessary:

-- 1. Application for approval of reserved matters shall be made within five years of the date of this permission and the development shall be begun not later than two years from the approval of the first reserved matters. - REASON: To comply with the requirements of Section 92 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 2004, and in recognition of the likelihood that the development will take place, in phases, over an extended period of time. - 2.
-The first application for approval of reserved matters for the first Phase of the development (as detailed pursuant to the phasing programme in condition 6) shall be submitted no late than three years from the date of this permission and all subsequent reserved matters applications shall be submitted by no later than fifteen years from the date of this permission. - REASON: To comply with the requirements of Section 92 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 1990. - 3.
-No part of the development hereby permitted shall be commenced until approval of the following reserved matters for that part has been obtained in writing from the local planning authority: - a. layout, - b. scale. - c. appearance, and - d. landscaping.
+1. The first application for approval of reserved matters for the first Phase of the development (as detailed pursuant to the phasing programme in condition 5) shall be submitted no late than three years from the date of this permission and all subsequent reserved matters applications shall be submitted by no later than fifteen years from the date of this permission

+REASON: To comply with the requirements of Section 92 of the Town and Country Planning Act 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act 1990.

+- 2. No part of the development hereby permitted shall be commenced until approval of the following reserved matters for that part has been obtained in writing from the local planning authority:

+- a. layout,

+- b. scale,

+- c. appearance, and

+- d. landscaping.